Invalidating Your Partner's Feelings: Effects On Emotions And Mental Health

 Below, we’ll explore emotional invalidation, its effects on individuals and couples, and ways to overcome it.

-While we may mean well, behaviors like emotional gaslighting or invalidation can have negative effects on our loved ones and on our partners.
-In more extreme and pervasive forms, it can even be a type of psychological abuse.
-Experiencing this is often upsetting, and it’s perfectly natural to have these emotions.
+While we may mean well, behaviors like silent treatment, emotional gaslighting or invalidation of one's own feelings and emotions can have negative effects on our loved ones and on our partners.
+In more extreme and pervasive forms, emotional invalidation can even be a type of psychological abuse.
+Experiencing emotional invalidation is often upsetting, and it’s perfectly natural to have these emotions.

-Emotional invalidation generally includes dismissing, belittling, or otherwise casting doubt or judgment on a person's feelings and emotions.
-When we emotionally dismiss our partners (even unknowingly), we express our feelings that their perception of their own experiences might not be accurate.
+Emotional invalidation generally includes dismissing, belittling, or otherwise casting doubt or judgment on a person's feelings and emotions, which can disconnect them from their own feelings.
+When we emotionally dismiss our partners (even unknowingly), we express our feelings that their perception of their own feelings and experiences might not be accurate.
 This form of emotional invalidation can cause significant emotional turmoil and damage your relationship.
+It can even lead to one’s lack of self-worth.

 Emotional invalidation of this kind can make them feel unwanted as if their feelings and emotions don’t matter.
 A relationship with emotional invalidation can result in a reduction of emotional safety.
 Emotional safety often involves two people trusting each other with their emotional well-being.
 Regardless of your intention, emotional invalidation is often the message on the receiving end.
 Many relationships experience challenges with healthy communication of emotions and emotional validation is often a primary cause of this.

+Emotional invalidation can hurt someone’s mental health.
 Once emotionally invalidated by someone else, many of us start to question whether we’re “too sensitive” and may begin to suppress our emotions, effectively emotionally invalidating ourselves.
+However, it’s not about being sensitive.

-There are a variety of ways to dismiss others, but some common statements and behaviors can include things like:
+There are a variety of ways to dismiss others, but some common statements and behaviors that signal emotional invalidation can include things like:

 - Denying their reality, e.g., “You’re young, everyone feels like this.”